Jean-Michel Charlier: Life

 Of seminal importance for the cultural phenomenon bandes dessinée turned out to be Charlier's initiative as publishing co-editor to start a line of comic book books for Dargaud (which bought out Pilote in 1960), collecting the stories as serialized in Pilote, becoming in effect Dargaud's first comic book releases.
 The first title in the series, coined La Collection Pilote, was the first adventure of Asterix from Uderzo and Goscinny, a runaway success right from the bat, followed by 16 comic titles from the magazine, with the first Blueberry adventure, Fort Navajo, becoming the last to be released in 1965.
-After that, the collection was suspended and each comic hero hitherto featured therein, spun off in book series of their own.
-In order to give these releases a more "mature" image, the books were from the very start executed as hard cover editions for France, though they were, somewhat ironically, executed in soft cover for Charlier's own native Belgium.
-More than favorably received however, the collection has attained a mythical status in the world of Franco-Belgian comics.
+After that, the collection was suspended and each comic hero hitherto featured therein, spun off in a book series of their own.
+In order to give these releases a more "mature" image, the books were from the very start executed as hardcover editions for France, though they were, somewhat ironically, executed in softcover for Charlier's own native Belgium.
+More than favorably received, however, the collection has attained a mythical status in the world of Franco-Belgian comics.

 Charlier visited the United States in 1963 and a tour of the American West inspired him to create Fort Navajo, a western series, for Pilote.
-He chose as artist Jean Giraud (Moebius), then a commercial illustrator who had briefly worked with Jijé on Jerry Spring, a popular European western strip.
+He chose an artist Jean Giraud (Moebius), then a commercial illustrator who had briefly worked with Jijé on Jerry Spring, a popular European western strip.
 Fort Navajo, later renamed Blueberry or Lieutenant Blueberry after its main character, became a popular and innovative graphic novel.
 In 1972 friction among the staff at Pilote caused Charlier to give up his editorial position and he worked in French television until 1976.
 He then worked as editor-in-chief for two years at Tintin magazine.
 He continued to write Blueberry and Buck Danny stories.

 Jean-Michel Charlier died in Saint-Cloud, France, in 1989.
 His main series are all continued by other writers, often chosen by Charlier himself.